Episode 55 – Bouncing Back from Disappointments in Your Art Career

 PROPHETIC ART

-I did check on it after it was hung, but I myself did not catch the error in my short swing through the gallery.
+I did check on it after it was hung, but I did not catch the error in my short swing through the gallery.
 I hadn’t truly slowed down enough to really look.

 As I left, the gallery manager told me it had made the employees tear up as well, so I thought all was as it should be.

 I discovered that the key element in the piece was missing when one of the people who had first seen it before it left my studio brought friends to view it in the gallery two days before the show came down.
+When I arrived at the gallery I found the additional element still in storage.
+I was crushed.

 Rather than coming away from that statement with some gloomy warning that discourages you, please hear me cheering you on.